-Sprint confirms new Unlimited, My Way and My All-In plans, set to launch on July 12Alex Wagner - Deputy Managing Editor, News Desk
+Sprint confirms new Unlimited, My Way and My All-In plans, set to launch on July 12Alex Wagner - Editorial Director of News and Content

 Well, that didn't take long.
 Just a little over 24 hours after we first got wind of Sprint's new "Unlimited, My Way" and "My All-In" rate plans, the carrier has gone ahead and made them officially official.
 Sprint announced the new plans this afternoon, confirming that they'll both be available starting tomorrow, July 12.

 The Unlimited, My Way plan starts out with unlimited talk and text.
 Customers select how many lines they'd like to add to the plan, then decide how much data each line needs.
 Data add-ons are available at a rate of $30 per month for unlimited smartphone data, $20 per month for 1GB of smartphone data, $10 per month for unlimited basic phone data, or $0 per month for no basic phone data.
 Subscribers can also add 1GB of mobile hotspot usage for an additional $10 per month.